 - Be the child of an employee with at least seven years of eligible service who died while employed.
 The child must be under the age of 27 years.

 - Must be the domestic partner or child of a domestic partnership, as defined by the Meredith College Domestic Partnership Benefits Policy, of an employee who meets eligibility requirements.
 Employee must complete Domestic Partnership Affidavit.

 Requirements and Limitations:

-- Dependent must meet the normal admissions standards and be admitted to the College through either the Office of Admissions or Graduate Studies prior to completing the employee completing the Tuition Remission Application form.
+- Dependent must meet all regular enrollment requirements, be a degree-seeking student and be admitted to the College through either the Office of Admissions or Graduate Studies prior to the employee completing the Tuition Remission Application form for Dependents.

 - Tuition Remission covers on-campus tuition only.
 The student will be responsible for all special fees, including course fees, tutorial instruction, admissions charges, student activity fees, registration fees, room and board, study abroad, program fees, etc., where applicable.